 Working alongside the 49 state municipal leagues, NLC serves as the voice of America's cities and towns in Washington - building relationships, crafting advocacy strategies, and influencing federal action that affects cities and towns.
 Your own voice also matters a great deal to legislators.
 In fact, according to research by the Congressional Management Foundation, members of Congress cited direct personal contact from local elected officials like you as one of the advocacy tactics most likely to influence their decision on an issue.

 It is for this reason that we need you to take action on the issues that matter to your city.
-Advocacy can take many forms, from meeting with your member of Congress to writing a letter about the issues that is important to you.
+Advocacy can take many forms, from meeting with your member of Congress to writing a letter about the issues that are important to you.
 Whether you are visiting Capitol Hill in Washington or advocating for your city from home, you can make a difference.

 Almost 400 local officials joined together in June 2014 to urge Congress to continue funding the Transportation Alternatives Program (TAP), which allocates resources for transportation alternatives that enhance the safety and performance of the nation's highways and street networks, in a joint letter to the Senate Environment and Public Works Committee.